 IslandWood’s 10-month graduate certificate program runs from mid-August to mid-June on our Bainbridge Island campus.
 This intensive and rigorous program includes a teaching practicum paired with academic coursework, as well as regular evening programs, trainings, and professional development.

 During your first six weeks, we build your understanding, knowledge, and skills in preparation for your teaching practicum.
-We also help you establish your sense of place and community.
-You will learn about the local flora and fauna and the Island’s histories.
+We also help you establish your sense of place and community by learning more about Bainbridge Island and its histories.
 Team building activities and discussions will help you get to know your peers, the faculty, and the broader IslandWood community.
-Plan on participating in workshops or classes at IslandWood Monday-Friday from 9am to 5pm with some evenings (no more than once a week) and occasional optional weekend activities.
+Plan on participating in workshops or classes at IslandWood Monday-Friday from 9:00 am to 5:00 pm with some evenings (no more than once a week) and occasional optional weekend activities.

 You will also have your teaching observed by your mentor – an experienced educator on our faculty or staff – and meet with them individually to further your reflective teaching practice.